Class 1 2018 - 2019

 Literacy, Communication and Language

-PE takes place on Fridays and this term (with Sports Partnerships), we will be delivering dance sessions across the school, learning the importance of working as a team as well as independently.
-The children will be improving their balancing, climbing and jumping whilst playing in the outdoor area.
+PE takes place on Tuesday and Friday afternoons.
+Tuesday afternoons will focus on gross motor skills, while Friday’s session, this term, will be target games and will be delivered by a sports coach from the West Lancs School Sports Partnership.
+Alongside this, we will be teaching the children how to move in a variety of different ways in our music and movement sessions and including activities that enable the children to take risks.
 It is essential that all children have the school PE kit available for these sessions.
 PE kits will be sent home at the end of every half term to be refreshed and brought back on the first day of the next half term.

 Understanding the World